Huliau Alumni Council Scholarship

 Use of Scholarship Funds

-Scholarship awards may be applied toward tuition, housing, or other costs directly related to undergraduate study.
+Scholarship awards may be applied toward tuition, housing, books, fees, or other costs directly related to undergraduate study at a 2- or 4-year college or university.

 Below are profiles of the winners of our first scholarship competition in the 2021-22 school year who were selected out of 19 applicants.